apistorm-dev/apistorm/README.md

 For example you have a [virtualizor api SDK](https://github.com/bennetgallein/VirtualizorPHP)!

-In this SDK for use of every method you should reade document is [virtualizor site](https://www.virtualizor.com/admin-api/create-vps)
+In this SDK for use of every method you should read documents is [virtualizor site](https://www.virtualizor.com/admin-api/create-vps)

-For example i want use ``addsrv`` method
+For example i want use ``addsrv`` method:

-i need to know what is array parameters for input on ``addsrv`` method like this:

 ```php
 $sdk->addsrv(